2019 Annual Report

 The Year in Review

-Above and Beyond the Call of Duty: In early November, 65 CCSO employees were honored at a banquet for saving lives, bravery, superior field service, and going above and beyond in their job duties.
-Of those award recipients, three officers received medals of valor, our highest honors.
-M/Cpl.
-John Freeman, PFC Michael Wagner, and PFC Michael Beall were awarded the Bronze Medal of Valor for their actions on February 21, 2018, which directly contributed to the capture of the killer of a police officer from a neighboring jurisdiction.
-There were also 25 retirees honored at the banquet, who served a combined 593 years at the Charles County Sheriff’s Office.
+Meritorious Service: In early November, 41 CCSO employees were honored at a banquet for saving lives, bravery, superior field service, and going above and beyond in their job duties.
+There were also 24 retirees honored at the banquet, who served a combined 585 years at the Charles County Sheriff’s Office.
+Of the award recipients, one officer received a medal of valor,

 About Our Agency

-Mr. Phillip Hinkle serves as Sheriff Berry’s Chief of Staff.
+Lieutenant Colonel David Saunders serves as Sheriff Berry’s Chief of Staff.
 He is the highest responsible senior administrative and supervisory authority of all employees of the Agency.
-Mr. Hinkle is a retired police officer having served 26 years with the Maryland State Police and previously served the Charles County Sheriff’s Office as the General Counsel.
+Lt.
+Col. Saunders has been with the Charles County Sheriff’s Office for over 30 years and most recently served as the Assistant Sheriff of Operations.

 The Office of Professional Responsibility (OPR) is an independent component of the CCSO and maintains the integrity of the Agency by ensuring the professional conduct of Agency personnel.
-OPR’s two functions include Internal Affairs and Standards and Audits and operate under the command of Captain Stephen Salvas.
+OPR’s two functions include Internal Affairs and Standards and Audits, and it operates under the command of Captain William Edge.

 The Office of the General Counsel is assigned to represent the Office of the Sheriff and serves as the Agency’s liaison with the County Attorney’s Office and the Maryland Attorney General’s Office.
 Mr. Jerome Spencer, a former prosecutor and Circuit Court Judge, serves as the Agency’s General Counsel, and Ms. Misty Good serves as Associate Counsel.

 Patrol Division: When life or property is in peril, citizens rely on the protection of the CCSO’s first responders — the officers of the PATROL DIVISION — whose chief responsibilities are maintaining law and order and restoring peace when public safety is threatened.
 The Patrol Division prevents and investigates crime, responds to calls for service, and enforces traffic laws.
 It is the CCSO’s most visible component.
-Captain Ronald Farrell serves as the Commander of the Southern District and Captain Charles Baker serves as the Commander of the Northern District.
+Captain Charles Baker serves as the Commander of the Southern District and Captain Jason Carlson serves as the Commander of the Northern District.

 Five shifts of 22 patrol officers (ranked corporal and below) and four sergeants each provide police services day and night throughout Charles County.
 Each officer is assigned to either the Northern District or the Southern District of the county.
 Additionally, 11 lieutenants serve as shift commanders in the Patrol Division, ensuring a commander is always on duty in both the Northern District and Southern District.
 Shift commanders coordinate the Patrol Division’s response to major incidents and make critical operational decisions.